AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 - `/etc/httpd/conf.d/variables/`

-### Dispatcher Module Specific Configuration Directory
+### Dispatcher Module-specific Configuration Directory

 Apache Web Server is very extensible and when a module has a lot of configuration files it's best practice to create your own configuration directory under the install base directory instead of cluttering up the default one.